Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Introduction

 Now we define the following ``Otal's constant", depending only on the genus $g \ge 2$ of $S$:

 \be \resizebox{0.875\hsize}{!}{$ \varepsilon_{\Otal}(g) = \Ot(g) = \frac{\sqrt{3}}{4\pi} \left[\cosh^{-1}\left(\frac{1}{1+ \sqrt{1+(8g^2-8g+1)^2}}+1\right)\right]^2\ . $} \ene

-Otal (\cite{Ota95, Ota96}) showed that when a curve (i.e., {\scg}) is sufficiently short, it is unknotted in a natural sense, and we always have $0 < \varepsilon_{\Otal}(g) \leq \varepsilon_{\Otal}(2) =\Ot(2) \approx{}0.01515$.
+Otal (\cite{Ota95, Ota03}) showed that when a curve (i.e., {\scg}) is sufficiently short, it is unknotted in a natural sense, and we always have $0 < \varepsilon_{\Otal}(g) \leq \varepsilon_{\Otal}(2) =\Ot(2) \approx{}0.01515$.
 We prove the following theorem on the multiplicity of closed {\ms}s in {\qf} manifolds:

-\bt If an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$ contains a {\scg} whose {\cl} $\Lcal = \ell + \sqrt{-1}\theta$ satisfies: \ben \item $\ell < \varepsilon_{\Otal}(g)$; \item \be \frac{|\theta|}{\sqrt{\ell}} > \sqrt[4]{3\pi^2} \approx 2.33268\ , \ene \een then for any positive integer $N$, there exists a {\qfm} $\Mscr \cong S\times \R$ which contains at least $N$ embedded closed incompressible {\la} {\ms}. \et
+\bt If an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$ contains a {\scg} whose {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$ satisfies: \ben \item $\ell < \varepsilon_{\Otal}(g)$; \item \be \frac{|\theta|}{\sqrt{\ell}} > \sqrt[4]{3\pi^2} \approx 2.33268\ , \ene \een then for any positive integer $N$, there exists a {\qfm} $\Mscr \cong S\times \R$ which contains at least $N$ embedded closed incompressible {\la} {\ms}. \et

 The techniques developed in \cite{HW15b} do not extend to the case of arbitrary genus.
-Theorem~\ref{main1} states that for \emph{ANY} genus $g \geq 2$, assuming above two conditions on the {\cl} of some short curve on an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$, then one can find a {\qfm} $\Mscr$ which contains arbitrarily many closed embedded and incompressible {\ms}s.
+Theorem~\ref{main1} states that for \emph{ANY} genus $g \geq 2$, assuming the above two conditions on the {\cl} of some short curve on an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$, then one can find a {\qfm} $\Mscr$ which contains arbitrarily many embedded closed incompressible {\ms}s.
 For different integer $N$'s, the {\qfm}s obtained from this scheme are possibly different.
 This result is also an improvement from \cite{Wan12}.
-Via computer programs, in Appendix \S5.2, explicit examples of {\fhtm}s which satisfy conditions in Theorem ~\ref{main1} are produced.
-Higher genera cases follow from standard finite covering of lower genera examples.
-We obtain an affirmative answer to Question ~\ref{HT}.
+Via computer programs, in Appendix \S5.2, explicit examples of {\fhtm}s which satisfy the conditions in Theorem ~\ref{main1} are produced.
+Higher genera cases follow from standard finite coverings of lower genera examples.
+Therefore, we obtain an affirmative answer to Question ~\ref{HT}.

 It is well-known (\cite{Thu80} or \cite[Corollary 4.3]{Thu98}) that $\lim\limits_{\ell\to 0}\theta = 0$ (we provide a proof in the Appendix of this paper), but their quantitative nature for short curves is notoriously difficult to control.
 Minsky (\cite[Lemma 6.4]{Min99}) obtained a uniform upper bound for any {\scg} in a Kleinian surface group with {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$: